 New tech community.
 Utah is one of the fastest growing tech hotspots.
 There are great events, conferences, and meet ups to collaborate with other smart and passionate people.
 We’re one big family. (#WeareUtah)

 Our office.
-We work in a newly refurbished 103-year-old building.
-Open floor plan, hardwood floors, natural lighting—even a ping pong table.
+We work in a newly refurbished historic building built in 1913.
+Open floor plan, wood floors, 360° natural lighting—even a mini trampoline.
 It might be a little cliché for a tech office, but it’s a pleasure to work in.
 The most common first reaction is “Wow.”